matthauber92/everyrealm-frontend/README.md

 1. Run the development server: `npm run dev`
 2. Open your browser and visit: `http://localhost:3000`

-## Customer Route Login
+## Employee Route Login

-To access the customer route in Every Realm Frontend, you need to use the following credentials:
+To access the employee route in Every Realm Frontend, you need to use the following credentials:

 - **Password:** `every-realm`